EduApps-CDG/EAML/README.md

       //the main function, the code MAY dont work out of this
       //or another function
       function main() {
-        //create the button, but does'nt ahow
+        //create the button, but doesn't show
         var button = new eaml.tag.Button("show Hello World");
         //show the button
         button.show();